coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 6. Figure out how git-annex knows where to automatically store every file.
    Hint: check the git-annex manual page.
 List the rules that exist for the "triton" and "allas" remotes.

+Then, try to make your own repository (you'll need to follow the [walkthrough](https://git-annex.branchable.com/walkthrough/):

+7. Create a new git repository
+8. Initialize git-annex inside of it
+9. Add a file to git-annex
+10. See how the directory changed (`ls -l`)

 :::